ArrayList vs LinkedList

 I’m not saying this code is too complex, but it’s one of those instances where an iterator can feel awkward to use, since I need both the Point I’m currently visiting and the next Point.
 I need to use next() both to get the nextPoint for a distance calculation and to update my currentPoint variable, which forces me to do some manual reference manipulation.
 It’s not bad, but it makes the code more difficult to understand.
 But, if I insisted on using a LinkedList (I wouldn’t as we’ll see it a bit), this is more or less how I have to use it in order to not end up with O(n^2) running time.

 For the note, the iterator approach also would work with ArrayList, but since using get is constant time with ArrayList, I would simply stick with my previous code.
 In theory, this could give a very very very slightly worse performance, since we are introducing another object.
 In practice, ArrayList if there was a difference in performance, I couldn’t demonstrate it.
-I got effectively the same runtimes using either get or iterator with ArrayList, and didn’t see a consistent difference even at 100 million input size.
+I got effectively the same runtime using either get or iterator with ArrayList, and didn’t see a consistent difference even at 100 million input size.

 So, let’s see how this change helps, again only looking at distance